Shazam! (TV series): Format

 The Mentor character, as played by Les Tremayne, was unique to the TV series and did not originate from the Shazam! comics.
 His background, and the origin of his relationship to Billy, were never explained.

 In later issues of the 1970s Shazam! comics meant to tie-in with the TV show, Billy's Uncle Dudley grows a moustache, drives Billy around the country in an RV, and tells Billy that the Wizard Shazam chose him to be Billy's "mentor", essentially turning Dudley into the comic book version of Mentor.
 The Mentor character has not been used since, although Uncle Dudley is shown driving a similar RV in the 2010s animated series Justice League Action.

 Neither Mary nor Freddy appeared in this series, although the three main members of the Marvel Family did appear together in new stories in the tie-in era comics.

 After Shazam! was paired with The Secrets of Isis in 1975, Joanna Cameron, the star of Isis, appeared as Isis and her alter-ego Andrea Thomas on three episodes of Shazam!, and John Davey likewise appeared as Captain Marvel in three episodes of Isis.

 Shazam! is one of the first Filmation productions to carry the trademark spinning executive producers' credit wheel ("Norm Prescott-Lou Scheimer") during the opening credits rather than the closing credits.

 Broadcast history

 After its original network run, Shazam! was brought back for reruns from January 5 through August 30, 1980.
 A handful of episodes appeared on Nickelodeon/Nick@Nite’s sister network, TV Land infrequently throughout the 2000s, originally appearing on the "Ultimate Fan Hour" in early 2004 as part of the "TV Land Kitschen" late weekend night programming block.
-The series was available for streaming on the now defunt DC Universe streaming service.
-As of January, 2023, the series is available for free streaming on Tubi.
+The series was available for streaming on the now defunct DC Universe streaming service.